garrandall/popular-music-data/tracks/last-christmas-glee-cast.md

 I'll give it to someone special

-Last Christmas, I gave you my heart (Ooh, ooh)
+Last Christmas, I gave you my heart (Oh, oh)

 But the very next day, you gave it away (You gave me away)